Productivity Metrics Are Pointless

 Shortcut

-If you want to skip the hard work of introspection and long-term planning, you can take a shortcut.
-Decide what needs to be done in two weeks, check in at the end of week one for progress, check again at the end of week two for completion, and then follow up in week three because you already accounted for the fact that nobody can accurately estimate how long something will take.
+If the full strategic exercise feels like too much, here is a practical alternative.
+Decide what needs to be done in two weeks.
+Check in at the end of week one.
+Check again at the end of week two.
+Then follow up in week three because you already accounted for the fact that nobody can accurately estimate how long something will take.

 Value